News & Social

 Rachel Brand KC secures conviction in Oldbury murder trial

 Following a two-week trial at Wolverhampton Crown Court, Rachel Brand KC secured the conviction of a 41-year-old man for the murder of a young mother.
+The jury deliberated for just under 6 hours.
+Mohammed Azim, a recovery truck driver from Tipton, was accused of using his vehicle as a

 Jamie Scott secures conviction of conspiracy theorist stalker

 Jamie Scott successfully prosecuted at trial a man accused of stalking the police officers investigating him.
-Following a ten-day trial at Stafford Crown Court, the
+Following a ten-day trial at Stafford Crown Court, the defendant was convicted of attempted child sex offences, aggravated stalking and perverting the course of justice.
+The defendant had been lured into exchanging sexual

 Other News